 Next trip: Explore Alaska Long Trail options, August 2023

 Travis grew up in Fairbanks with a fairly rustic, "classic Alaskan" childhood.
 Living in a teepee, to a bus, to finally a house his family built, he grew up subsistence hunting, fishing, trapping, and managing sled dogs.
 He builds, can fix most things, and if he doesn't know how, he will find out.
 Although working years as a roofing foreman, he found his passion was actually in coaching and mentoring the UAF Youth Climbing Program's team.
 He has been rock climbing for 16 years in world renown places both in the US and abroad, and pushes the limits of his abilities in the hopes of gaining inner strength and insight.
-However, his is most happy when sharing the love of climbing and the outdoors with others.
+However, he is most happy when sharing the love of climbing and the outdoors with others.
 When he isn't climbing, hunting, building cabins, or coaching, he is planning the next climbing trip.

 Next trip: Yosemite, April 2023